Frequently Asked Questions (FAQ)

 - Explain the expected behavior

-- Priority given to requests from paid subscribers
+- Priority given to requests from paid plans

 Where is the API status page?